 It is worth mentioning that eq. \eqref{A} is consistent with the scalar field equation of motions \eqref{eq:scalarfieldeom} whose form on the metric \eqref{eq:flrw} is given by

-Analysis on the spatial components of \eqref{eq:rastallco}, we find that $p_\text{m}(t)$ and $\rho_\text{m}(t)$.
+Analysing on the spatial components of \eqref{eq:rastallco}, we find $p_\text{m}(t)$ and $\rho_\text{m}(t)$.
 Hence, we have a model of higher dimensional Rastall cosmology with homogeneous perfect fluid.
-Such a model has been studied in \cite{chatterjee1990homogeneous} where $w_\text{m}=0$ for dust, $w_\text{m}=\frac{1}{d-1}$ for radiation and $w_\text{m}=-1$ for vacuum.
+Such a model has been studied in \cite{chatterjee1990homogeneous} where $w_\text{m}=0$ for dust, $w_\text{m}=\frac{1}{(d-1)}$ for radiation and $w_\text{m}=-1$ for vacuum.